 We have characterized the structure and mechanism of one of these SAMases, Svi3-3 (Guo, Söderholm, Kanchugal P, Isaksen et al., eLife 2021), originating from phage DNA isolated in Svandammen, Uppsala.
 In collaboration with Johan Åqvist, Dan Andersson, Adolf Gogoll and co-workers, we could show that Svi3-3 and T3 SAMase are SAM lyases and not hydrolases as stated since the 1960s.
 DFT calculations predicted that the enzyme provides a water-free active site that promotes an intramolecular lyase reaction, and this could be experimentally proven using TLC and NMR.
 PDB entries: 6ZM9, 6ZMG, 6ZNB

-We now aim to further characterize this unexplored family of enzymes with extramely low degree of sequence conservation and their role in the arms race between bacteriophage and their host bacteria.
+We now aim to further characterize the SAM lyase family and their role in the arms race between bacteriophage and their host bacteria.

 "Giant" surface proteins of Lactobacillus kunkeei